jenkinsci/node-sharing-plugin/README.md

-# foreman-slave
+# foreman-node-sharing
-Jenkins plugin to allow a Foreman instance to provide Jenkins slaves.
+Jenkins plugin to allow a multiple masters share a resource defined on a Foreman instance.

 # Building
-mvn clean package -Dmaven.test.skip=true mkdir plugins cp -fv target/foreman-slave.hpi  plugins/foreman-slave.jpi mvn clean install
+mvn clean install